LOCATION & HOURS

 The Gargiulo Education Center is a pro bono agricultural, migrant and at-risk after-school program founded in the year 2000 under the umbrella of Redlands Christian Migrant Program.
 In 2014, the Gargiulo Education Center became its own 501c3.
-Instead of returning home from school to an empty home, the Gargiulo Education Center provides academic enrichment opportunities in a safe and nurturing environment to low-income, disadvantaged, at-risk students from kindergarten to high school (K-12) at no cost to the families.
+Instead of returning home from school to an empty house, the Gargiulo Education Center provides academic enrichment opportunities in a safe and nurturing environment to low-income, disadvantaged, at-risk students from kindergarten to high school (K-12) at no cost to the families.

 At least 25 percent of our students have learning deficits and/or emotional challenges.
 Not only do some of the migrant families uproot and leave their homes in North Naples (Collier County) after the season has concluded, which in itself is traumatic, but upon their return, some of the children have missed a month or more of school.
 It is extremely challenging for these children to catch up academically and emotionally, especially because over 90% of their parents do not speak English.
 Our program focuses on tutoring in reading, writing, math, and entrepreneurial activities.
-We try to work with the children on a one to one basis in accordance to their needs and interests.
+We try to work with the children on a one-to-one basis in accordance to their needs and interests.

-WHAT THE LEARNING CENTER OFFERS
+WHAT THE EDUCATION CENTER OFFERS

 All 60 students are separated by grade to be with their core teachers for tutoring in grade level content.
 In addition, we offer extracurricular programs to the students including STEAM classes 4 days a week.
 They work in small groups with certified STEAM teachers and participate in thought-provoking activities.
 Through this program, our students have gained confidence and stepped outside of themselves with an eagerness to learn more.
-The Learning Center helps provide experiences similar to their school peers.
+The Education Center helps provide experiences similar to their school peers.

 Highlights of our programs include:

-- EAP – Entrepreneurship Apprenticeship Program
+EAP – Entrepreneurial Apprenticeship Program

-- The students learn basic work skills such as social media, operations, maintenance, administrative duties, data work, budgeting, and event planning while earning paid stipends.
+The students learn basic work skills such as social media, operations, maintenance, administrative duties, data work, budgeting, and event planning while earning paid stipends.

-In collaboration with the Community Foundation of Collier County, the Gargiulo Education Center has now established an endowment fund where contributions will be held and invested for lifetime giving.
-The fund was created to ensure the longevity of our commitment to the success in our students’ future.
+In collaboration with the Community Foundation of Collier County, the Gargiulo Education Center has established an endowment fund where contributions to the fund will be held, invested for lifetime giving.
+This Fund was created to ensure the longevity of our commitment to the success in our students’ future.
 This fund would allow you to donate appreciated stock and bonds, cash and other assets such as bequests, charitable leads trusts, charitable remainder trusts, life insurance, annuities and retirement plans on a tax-favorable basis.